max-mapper/extract-zip/readme.md

 # extract-zip

 Streaming unzip written in pure JavaScript.
+Extracts a zip into a directory.
 Available as a library or a command line program.

 Uses the [`yauzl`](http://npmjs.org/yauzl) ZIP parser.